convertigo/c8oprj-lib-baserow/readme.md

 ### TableBulkUpdateFromCSV

-Updates a Table from a CSV file
+Updates or inserts data in a Table from a CSV file.
+Given a list of column names, the sequence will update all lines from the CSV where the column names will be considered as unique ids.
+If CSV file contains lines not matching the columns names, they will be added to the table.

 **variables**